SethClydesdale/cunny-code/README.md

 ﻿<p align="center"><img src="resources/images/logo.png" align="center" height="150" alt="Cunny Code"></p>

-Cunny Code is a silly Morse Code tool that allows the Senseis of Kivotos to secretly exchange cute and funny messages under the guise of 😭 and 💢.
+Cunny Code is a silly Morse Code tool that allows the Senseis of Kivotos to secretly exchange cute and funny messages encoded as 😭 and 💢.
 It can be used online or offline via the following links:

 **Online Version:** https://sethclydesdale.github.io/cunny-code/